 It’s become more common for people, and in some cases entire companies, to work remotely.
-New technologies for communication and collaboration have made it easier for people to live where they want to live and still stay engaged with their teams and work productively.
+New tools for communication and collaboration have made it easier for people to live where they want to live and still stay engaged with their teams and work productively.

 Having more freedom for life outside of work can even contribute to greater motivation and productivity at work.
 As a result, companies don’t feel as inclined to keep everyone in an office in one city as they once did.

 But there are challenges in managing distributed teams.
 How do you create a strong company culture, keep everyone engaged, facilitate collaboration on creative work, and maintain trust?

 Sarah shares how her team at Dribbble collaborates, and provides several actionable strategies for improving company culture and maintaining trust.

 Each day, Sarah and her team do a stand-up on Slack.
 They each share three things:

 - What they’re doing today